gh0stzk/dotfiles/README.md

 ## Some tips

-* Wallpapers are in .webp image format, i added libwebp webp-pixbuf-loader packages for your filemanager (thunar in my case) have the capacity to show webp thumbnails.
+* The wallpapers are in webp format because I don't want the repository to be too heavy.
+I Added the packages libwebp and webp-pixbuf-loader to the dependencies in order for your file browser (in my case thunar) to be able to display the thumbnails.
+However, you can add more wallpapers in the format you want "jpg, png etc..."
 * If u dont wanna use the random wallpapers comment line 214 and uncomment line 215 from /home/YourUser/.config/bspwm/scripts/LaunchWorld file.
 * Left click in pacman updates module in polybar to update.
 Right click for show updates available only.